tensorflow/tflite-micro/tensorflow/lite/micro/docs/compression.md

           index_bitwidth: 2
 ```
 Note that each tensor can have a different bit width (1 through 7 bits).

+A `lut` entry may state its compression mode, one of `per_channel` or
+`per_tensor`. `per_channel` builds one value table per channel, along the
+given axis of the tensor's shape.
+A bare `per_tensor:` builds one value
+table for the whole tensor.
+An entry without a mode, like tensor 22 above,
+takes the mode from the tensor's quantization: per-channel along the
+quantized axis when the tensor has one scale per channel, otherwise
+per-tensor.

 Once the `YAML` specification is ready, compress the model using the following:
 ```